5jt/primes/part1.md

 0000000110b
 ```

-But a dictionary will do the job faster.
+But lists will do the job faster.

 ```q
 q)@'[;R] ({0b};ipf1)0 1 0 1 0 0 0 1 0 1 ld R